dougeby/IntuneDocs/intune/device-inventory.md

 2. Select **All services**, filter on **Intune**, and select **Microsoft Intune**.
 3. Select **Devices** > **All devices** > select one of your listed devices to open its details:

    - **Overview** shows the device name, and lists some key properties of the device, including whether it's a bring-your-own-device (BYOD) device, when it checked in, and more.
-Select **More** to also:
+Select **More** to:
      - Remove company data
      - Delete the device
      - Remote lock the device